-As of March 17, there are two presumptive positive cases in Alexandria.
-This means that the positive result must be confirmed by the CDC.
 The Alexandria Health Department (AHD) recommends that all community members change their daily behavior to reduce risk from COVID-19, particularly to protect our most vulnerable populations.
 The City of Alexandria has already taken proactive measures to further reduce risk and encourages all organizations and individuals to take necessary steps to prevent the spread of COVID-19.

 Virginia Governor Ralph Northam, DC Mayor Muriel Bowser and Maryland Governor Larry Hogan have declared states of emergency.
 Currently, Governor Northam's office advises against large public gatherings and urges event organizers to cancel or postpone such events for the next 30 days.